SOSmap Becomes Virtual Bridge Between Those in Need and Those Who Can Give | Saigoneer

 In an interview with Saigoneer, Phạm Thanh Vi, the founder of XTEK, explained that he values the application of technology in optimizing the process of charity giving.
 “After a charity trip to Quang Binh last year, I observed that the gift-giving was not efficient, so there were cases in which amounts given did not match actual need,” he explains.
 “SOSmap, incorporating a clean interface, will hopefully solve the lack of follow-up information, so donors will know whether what they gave away actually reaches the underprivileged or not.”

 The first version of the map was developed in October 2020.
-After the COVID-19 epidemic flared up again this year, the team spent three consecutive days upgrading features to match the current situation.
-Bug Fixing and optimization have been carried out over the past weeks since its launch too.
+After the COVID-19 pandemic flared up again this year, the team spent three consecutive days upgrading features to match the current situation.
+Bug fixing and optimization have been carried out over the past few weeks since its launch too.

-Just a glance at the map, one could observe that the amount of red dots have only gotten more prevalent, peppering across Saigon’s hardest-hit neighborhoods.
+With just a glance at the map, one can observe that the amount of red dots has only grown, peppered across Saigon’s hardest-hit neighborhoods.
 According to Vi, each request usually represents the needs of an entire family or even an alley.
 Meanwhile, orange dots are few and far between.
-Still, he explained that each good samaritan usually contributes bulk amounts, so there is stil enough for many households.
+Still, he explained that each good Samaritan usually contributes bulk amounts, so there is still enough for many households.
 For instance, SOSmap recently received 12 tons of rice from Ninh Thuan farmers to help families in Saigon, in addition to many other contributions from all over the nation.

-The biggest hurdle that the team is facing is manpower shortage.
+The biggest hurdle that the team faces is a manpower shortage.
 Vi says that, with ever-rising numbers of requests, the current group can only handle 10% of the workload, so they need help from the community.
-Still, SOSmap shares that they will welcome 4–5 groups of volunteers in the near future to help with distribution and transportation.
+Still, SOSmap shares that they will welcome several groups of volunteers in the near future to help with distribution and transportation.

 Individuals and organizations can opt to become a volunteer in the “program information” section of the app.
 After getting their personal particulars verified and health checked, aspiring volunteers can access the interface for internal staff.

 Vi adds that the work of SOSmap is supported by local governments.
-The developers are hoping to expand the project to more localities in Vietnam to help more people, and are seeking to get volunteers vaccinated to ensure that their operation can take place in the safest environment.
+The developers are hoping to expand the project to more localities in Vietnam to help more people, and are seeking to get volunteers vaccinated to ensure that their operations can take place in the safest environment.

 [Images courtesy of SOSmap]